Capgemini/capgemini.github.io/README.md

 To gain access to the private repo, ask in the [#engineering-blog channel on Slack](https://capgeminiengineering.slack.com/archives/engineering-blog)

-Further instructions are maintained in [the wiki of the private repo](https://github.com/Capgemini/blog-private/wiki)
+Further instructions are maintained in [the docs directory of the private repo](https://github.com/Capgemini/blog-private/tree/master/docs/Home.md)